IBM/unitxt/docs/docs/examples.rst

      - `code <https://github.com/IBM/unitxt/blob/main/examples/standalone_evaluation_llm_as_judge.py>`_
      - | :ref:`LLM as a Judge Metrics Guide <llm_as_judge>`.
    * - Evaluate an existing summarization dataset from the catalog with LLM as judge
-     - Demonstrates how to evaluate a document summarization dataset by define an LLM as a judge metric, specify the template it uses to produce the input to the judge, and select the judge model and platform.
+     - Demonstrates how to evaluate a document summarization dataset by define an LLM as a judge metrics, specify the template it uses to produce the input to the judge, and select the judge model and platform.
-       The example shows using a judge which doesn't use the dataset reference, and a judge that do use the dataset references.
+       The example  adds two LLM judges, one that uses the ground truth (references) from the dataset and one that does not.
      - `code <https://github.com/IBM/unitxt/blob/main/examples/evaluation_summarization_dataset_llm_as_judge.py>`_
      - | :ref:`LLM as a Judge Metrics Guide <llm_as_judge>`.